This is part of a new series, highlighting the great Manchester area literary classics:

 Howard Spring’s Fame Is The Spur is the great Manchester novel.
 It is also the great Peterloo novel and the great Suffragette novel.
 An astonishing achievement.

-Bookish and inquisitive, he is destined not to go to work in a mill.
+Bookish and inquisitive, he is destined not to be sent to work in a local mill.
 He goes abroad to find himself, in classic bildungsroman fashion, and comes back bursting with braggadocio and a heightened sense of burning injustice.
-He becomes a firebrand orator within the burgeoning labour movement, brandishing the sabre to cut his way through politics.
-As he climbs the slippery pole so he sells out his principles, Kinnock style, or actually in the manner of the contemporaneous Ramsay MacDonald, the first Labour prime minister.
-Spring had to wait until MacDonald had died before the novel could be published, otherwise the ex-PM would have sued his ass.
+He becomes a firebrand orator within the burgeoning labour movement, brandishing the sabre to cut a swathe through politics.
+But as he climbs the slippery political pole he sells out his principles, Kinnock style, or actually in the manner of the contemporaneous Ramsay MacDonald, the first Labour prime minister.
+Indeed Spring had to wait until MacDonald had died before the novel could be published, otherwise the ex-PM would have contacted Messrs Sue, Grabbit and Runne.

 Fame Is The Spur is just one of a series of entertaining Manchester-based novels Howard Spring he wrote once he had left the Manchester Guardian to become a London journalist.
 Ed Glinert uses his metaphorical sabre to cut a path through Howard Spring’s Manchester.